 Traditional mobile app development can be costly, slow and frustrating.
+How much does it cost to build an app?
 A single app development and deployment may cost anywhere between $50,000 and $1,000,000 and it can take from half a year to upward of a year to be completed.

 The core issue here is that development is just the tip of the iceberg.
 The app lifecycle consists of development, deployment and maintenance; most people only focus on the development, so the cost of the latter two phases surprises them.